Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Carlingford - East has 62 active public transport stops, all of which are bus stops.
-These stops are served by 38 different routes that collectively facilitate 1,931 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents typically located 158 meters from the nearest stop.
+Carlingford - East has 62 active public transport stops.
+These are served by 38 different bus routes that collectively facilitate 1,931 weekly passenger trips.
+Residents' average proximity to the nearest stop is 158 meters, indicating excellent accessibility.

-On average, there are 275 trips per day across all routes, which equates to approximately 31 weekly trips per individual stop.
+Daily service frequency averages 275 trips across all routes, equating to approximately 31 weekly trips per individual stop.

 Frequently Asked Questions - Transport